bgolinvaux/orthanc-setup-samples-s3zip/docker/ai-gateway/README.md

 # Purpose

-This is a sample setup to demonstrate the usage of the Orthanc as an AI gateway and a cloud gateway to interface a PACS with an AI algo in the cloud.
+This is a sample setup to demonstrate the usage of Orthanc as an AI gateway to interface a PACS with an AI algo in the cloud.

 In this sample, the AI algo generates a new " - PROCESSED" series for each series that it receives.